 For drawing routines

-SegmentationMapOnImage.DEFAULT_SEGMENT_COLORS.
-They will likely be replaced in the future by a matplotlib colormap, so change only with caution.
+SegmentationMapsOnImage.DEFAULT_SEGMENT_COLORS.
+They will likely be replaced at some point in the future by a matplotlib colormap.

 imgaug's segmentation map augmentation is geared towards ground truth outputs.
 As such, only augmentation techniques that change the image geometry will be applied to segmentation maps, even when other augmentation techniques are part of a pipeline.
 Examples for that are e.g. horizontal flips or affine transformations.
 To also apply non-geometric augmentation techniques, feed the segmentation map array through